kunlei/klian-site-hugo/content/page/book-list.md

 4. Winning the Loser's Game
 5. Your money or your life
 6. Better than before
-7. Black box thinking - reading
+7. Black box thinking
+8. Paradox of choice - reading

 ### 2019